dgaydukov/cert-aws/files/sa.md

 Don't confuse:
 * VPC PrivateLink - expose aws services (except s3/dynamoDb who are using gateway endpoint) or private ec2 to vpc in the same or other aws account, by adding eni inside vpc for exposed service
 If you have 3 vpc and ec2 in each of them, and you want to connect these 3 ec2 you can use either privateLink or vpc peering.
 PrivateLink is better solution, cause it allows you to connect only these 3 ec2, without exposing all other services from these vpc to each other.
+Yet keep in mind that vpc endpoint can't be cross-region.
+So your 3 vpc from above example should be in the same region.
 * VPC ClassicLink - connect classic ec2 to vpc
     * before 2013 there were no default VPC and all EC2 where launched in flat network shared with other aws users
     * allows to connect your VPC with EC2 classic, EC2 becomes a member of VPC Security Group